-Below is a list of websites that can be published on your website as a way to provide your customers with additional resources.
+Below is a list of websites that can be published on your site to offer your customers additional resources.
 Helping them to learn more about information security and fraud prevention.

 This website was created by the federal government to help people be safe, secure, and responsible online.
 This website is part of the National Initiative for Cybersecurity Education.

 This website is published by the United States Computer Emergency Readiness Team (US-CERT).
 It describes and offers advice about common security issues for non-technical computer users.

 The Federal Trade Commission (FTC) website has a Privacy & Security section.
 It contains a list of facts for consumers, articles, consumer alerts, and more.

-This website, published by the Federal Trade Commission (FTC), is a national resource to learn more about the crime of identity theft.
-On this site, consumers can learn how to avoid identity theft and learn what to do if their identity is stolen.
+This website, published by the Federal Trade Commission (FTC), is a national resource to learn more about identity theft.
+This site teaches consumers how to prevent identity theft and guides them if their identity is stolen.

 The Better Business Bureau (BBB) created this website specifically to educate small businesses on the most common data security issues.
 Data security guidelines and suggestions are presented to help improve the security posture of small businesses.